 While not necessarily a pollutant, high temperatures and humidity can cause mold and mildew growth.
 Some humans are sensitive to mold and mildew in the air, causing allergy-like symptoms.

 Why You Should Buy an Air Quality Monitor

-While not necessarily thought of like a weather instrument per se, weather can promote poor air quality.
+While not necessarily thought of as a weather instrument per se, weather can promote poor air quality.
 Think of a hot day with no wind.
 Air becomes stagnant, and pollution builds.
 We find air quality monitors extremely useful here at our setup — especially since we have several people in our household with medical issues that can be exacerbated by poor air quality.

-If you have medical issues like this or are even just curious what the air quality is like in your home and outdoors, by all means, consider an air quality monitor.
+If you have medical issues like this or are even just curious about what the air quality is like in your home and outdoors, by all means, consider an air quality monitor.
 We’ve been thrilled with our Davis AirLink and use it to ensure we’re breathing clean, pollutant-free air whenever possible.

 Don't miss a thing from The Weather Station Experts.
 Be the first to know about sales and limited-time deals.
 Unsubscribe at any time.